 FACTORS FOR THE GROWTH OF CAIRO

-- The modified climatic conditions, Egypt experienced a hot desert climate but Cairo city has a modified type of climate due to the presence of river Nile that impacts on the humidity of the area.
+Egypt experienced a hot desert climate but Cairo city has a modified type of climate due to the presence of the river Nile that impacts the humidity of the area.

-- Afforestation and re-afforestation programmes were also carried out in the area leading to the growth of various economic activities as people were attracted to the area due to favorable climatic conditions.
+Afforestation and re-afforestation programs were also carried out in the area leading to the growth of various economic activities as people were attracted to the area due to favorable climatic conditions.

 s fear of influence and thus leading to its growth and development.